BrianLe-1904/SOC-Automation-Lab/README.md

 **Firewall Integration**: Added firewall rules to allow Wazuh connections.

-**Command Execution**: Accessed Wazuh via SSH, updated and upgraded the server, and installed the Wazuh package using: curl -sO https://packages.wazuh.com/4.7/wazuh-install.sh && sudo bash ./wazuh-install.sh -a
+**Command Execution**: Accessed Wazuh via SSH, updated and upgraded the server, and installed the Wazuh package using:
+'curl -sO https://packages.wazuh.com/4.7/wazuh-install.sh && sudo bash ./wazuh-install.sh -a'
   - After installation, store the login credentials for future use.

 **Login and Configuration**: Logged into the Wazuh dashboard to configure detection rules for various threats (Figure 6).